Grey's Anatomy season 4: Critical response

 Debbie Chang of BuddyTV.com expressed disappointment in the shows' development throughout the season, by stating it was "all about couples, jumping in-and-out of relationships, trying their darndest to have hot sex on the cramped, twin-sized bunk-beds in the on-call room."
 Chang also noted the little screen-time of characters Richard Webber and Mark Sloan, and the lack of romantic development in their storylines.
 Many critics negatively reviewed Izzie Stevens's development in the show's fourth season, particularly her affair with George.
 Katherine Heigl herself deemed their relationship "a ratings-ploy."
 Heigl explained: "They really hurt somebody, and they didn’t seem to be taking a lot of responsibility for it.
 I have a really hard time with that kind of thing.
 I’m maybe a little too black-and-white about it.
 I don’t really know Izzie very well right now.
 She’s changed a lot!"
 Laura Burrows of IGN stated the series became "a little more than mediocre, but less than fantastic" in its fourth season.
 She also said that "this season proved that even strong chemistry and good acting cannot save a show that suffers from the inevitable recycled plot."
 However, the episode "Physical Attraction, Chemical Reaction" received a positive review, with Burrows stating that it "fully encompassed all the things that make this show great: intense emotional drama and macabre OR activities."
 The Derek/Rose relationship received negative reviews, with Burrows stating that it was "emotional, but not remarkable."
 Jack Florey of IndieLondon reviewed the characters, stating that their behaviour is the show's biggest problem: "the self-absorbed, pretentious and frequently-selfish attitudes that drive the surgeons at the centre of Grey’s exasperate more than reward."
-As for the storylines, Foley stated that they didn't "ring true" and that "the plot devices became increasingly clunky", noting the lack of realism in arcs such as George and Callie's marriage and the Izzie's affair "as a means of ripping it apart."
+As for the storylines, Foley stated that they didn't "ring true" and that "the plot devices became increasingly clunky", noting the lack of realism in arcs such as George and Callie's marriage and Izzie's affair "as a means of ripping it apart."
 Florrey also commented on Meredith Grey's arc, by stating that she turned into "one of the most selfish, self-centered characters on television", whereas Mark Sloan's storyline was named "sex-obsessed, borderline-misogynistic and close to scandalous."
 Daniel Fienberg of Zap2It said "One of the season's best performances came from Emmy-nominated guest star Elizabeth Reaser."
 Pajiba TV reviewed Reaser's performance by stating that it "has been one of the only good things that show's had going for it anymore."
 Entertainment Weekly called Reaser's performance as Ava the sixth most-memorable patient performance on the show.
 About.com stated that Alex Karev developed into "a bold and overly-confident surgeon."